bibbca/teaching-tools/Math/MathResources.md

 	 - Also allows for the use of R packages like knitr, ggplot2, and rmarkdown.

 ### Online Math Homework Systems:
-Note: These resources are untested, so you're mileage may vary.
+Note: These resources are untested, so your mileage may vary.

  - [MyOpenMath](https://www.myopenmath.com/)
  - [Khan Academy](https://khanacademy.org)